MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 #### How do I clear them during testing, when it's most useful to clear them?

 You can ignore the QR codes older than a timestamp if you want.
 Currently the API does not have a way to clear them as multiple apps might be interested in them.
-At the app level you can ignore QR codes not updated recently and a logic can be added to ignore the ones not updated since for example time `t`.
-It is app specific, and its up to the app to decide on what to do.
+At the app level, you can ignore QR codes not updated recently.
+A logic can be added to ignore the ones not updated, for example time `t`.
+It's app-specific, and up to the app to decide on what to do.

 #### How do I get the time stamp from the qpc ticks?